Skip to content

 Welcome to emu-sv

 You have found the documentation for emu-sv.
 The emulator emu-sv is a backend for the Pulser low-level Quantum Programming toolkit that lets you run quantum algorithms on a simulated device, using GPU acceleration if available.
 More in depth, emu-sv is designed to emulate the dynamics of programmable arrays of neutral atoms, using the state vector representation.
-While benchmarking is incomplete as of this writing, early results suggest that emu-sv is faster and more accurate than tensor-network based emulators up to ~20 qubits.
+Our benchmarks indicate that on the gpu emu-sv is both faster and more accurate than emu-mps wherever a simulation fits in memory.
+For typical sequences this means up to ~27 qubits.

 Supported features